-- 4.2.1 Completion of at least 80 credits from qualifying courses at level 2 or above at grade D or better, representing at least two subjects. - 4.2.2 In the case of a candidate refused admission to Honours, the Head of School (or his or her nominee) will inform the candidate's Adviser of Studies.
+- 4.2.1 Completion of at least 80 credits from qualifying courses at level 2, normally at grade D or better, representing at least two subjects. - 4.2.2 In addition to the requirements in Generic Undergraduate Regulation §15.1(c), normally achieve a minimum of 40 credits at level 2 at grade D or better in the subject of the Honours programme at the first attempt. - 4.2.3 In the case of a candidate refused admission to Honours, the Head of School (or his or her nominee) will inform the candidate's Adviser of Studies.
 A candidate may appeal to the College Appeals Committee against such refusal of admission.